 Comunicados da Imprensa

 SCHOTT is a leading international technology group in the areas of specialty glass, glass-ceramics and related high-tech materials.
 With over 130 years of experience, the company is an innovative partner to many industries, including the home appliance, pharma, electronics, optics, life sciences, automotive and aviation industries.
 SCHOTT has a global presence with production sites and sales offices in 34 countries.
-In fiscal year 2018/2019, the Group generated sales of EUR 2.2 billion with its 16,200 employees.
+In the 2018/2019 fiscal year, the group generated sales of EUR 2.2 billion with over 16,200 employees.
 SCHOTT AG has its headquarters in Mainz (Germany) and is solely owned by the Carl Zeiss Foundation.
 This is one of the oldest private and largest science-promoting foundations in Germany.
 As a foundation company, SCHOTT assumes special responsibility for its employees, society and the environment.